SlynxCZ/JetBrains_Trial_Reset_Util/README.md

-# JetBrains IDE Reset Tool
+# JetBrains IDE Reset Util

-This tool provides a graphical user interface (GUI) for resetting JetBrains IDEs.
+This utility provides a graphical user interface (GUI) for resetting JetBrains IDEs.
 It allows users to select a JetBrains IDE, perform necessary reset actions, and open the selected IDE.

 ## Features